JBShady/COD5-Remastered/README.md

 ### Blockers
 * Repairing individual boards gives the player a screenshake, like future games
 * Repairing barriers only plays the cha-ching sound while actively earning +10 points, like future games
+* The cha-ching sound is no longer mixed in with the hammer sound effect, making repairing sound better and closer to Black Ops I
+* Barrier repair reward limit is based on the number of boards repaired and not the amount of points, allowing double points to actually benefit you
-* Barriers are now effected by two active double points giving +40, previously only zombie damage points was effected
+* Barrier repair rewards are now further increased after collecting two double points resulting in +40, similar to how zombie kill rewards were affected by collecting two double points
 * Zombies are less likely to climb through barriers as they are being boarded up
 * Upscaled wood board texture by 2x to appear slightly less blurry.